Welcome

 Typical problems encountered include:

-• Missing Documents: If a deed is missing, the seller may need to provide a statutory declaration or indemnity insurance.
+• Missing Documents: If a deed is missing, the seller may need to provide a statutory declaration of truth explaining the gap, corroborating evidence, and/or indemnity insurance.
+Where a power of attorney was used, ensure the power is produced.

-• Improper Execution: A deed not properly executed may not transfer legal title; the defect must be remedied or explained.
+• Improper Execution: A deed not properly executed may not transfer legal title.
+Consider a confirmatory deed from the relevant party (still alive and able to execute), or indemnity insurance if remedial execution is impossible.

-• Unpaid Stamp Duty: An unstamped deed is inadmissible as evidence and cannot be relied on as a good root.
+• Unpaid Stamp Duty: An unstamped deed is inadmissible as evidence; arrange late stamping with HMRC and pay any penalties/interest before reliance as a root or link.

-• Unregistered Land Charges: If a registrable interest is not registered, it may not bind a buyer for value.
+• Unregistered Land Charges: If a registrable equitable interest (e.g., restrictive covenant Class D(ii) or equitable easement Class D(iii)) is not registered against the correct name, it may not bind a buyer for value.
+Conversely, adverse entries on a K15 must be addressed or insured against.

 Key Term: restrictive covenant